 Today's managers need to keep pace with a continuously changing business environment.
 Each professional is equipped with a unique set of skills and experiences.
 The business core teaches the functional skills needed to navigate the ever-changing world of business.
 The course numbers are for courses taught at UB.
 These courses are required of all Business Administration students with the exception of students choosing the accounting specialization.
 The accounting core and competency courses are listed separately under the section for the specialization in accounting.
-Students transferring with an articulated A.A. or A.S. degree may have completed all or most of the prerequisite core.
+Students transferring with an articulated A.A. or A.S. degree may have completed most of the prerequisite core.

-ECON 305 Managerial Economics (3)

-INSS 300 Management Information Systems (3) [COSC]

-MGMT 302 Global Business Environment (3)

-MGMT 330 Personal and Professional Business Skills for Business (1)

-MGMT 339 Process and Operations Management (3)

-MGMT 475 Strategic Management (3) (This course is taken in a student's last semester.)

-OPRE 315 Business Application of Decision Science (3)

-This course satisfies the computer literacy general-education requirement as well as the University's information literacy requirement.
+ECON 305 Managerial Economics (3) FIN 331 Financial Management (3) INSS 300 Management Information Systems (3) [COSC/CTEK] MGMT 301 Management and Organizational Behavior (3) MGMT 302 Global Business Environment (3) MGMT 315 Human Resource Management (3) MGMT 330 Personal and Professional Business Skills for Business (1) MGMT 339 Process and Operations Management (3) MKTG 301 Marketing Management (3) OPRE 315 Business Application of Decision Science (3) MGMT 475 Strategic Management (3) (This course is taken in a student's last semester.)

-Specialization Requirements (12 to 21 credits)
+Specialization Requirements (12-21 credits)